Penn Cares Testing Program

 - Enter PennKey and Password.

-A test result may show inconclusive due to a contaminated or insufficient saliva sample or other processing error.
-Participants should proceed with taking their next scheduled test.
-Participants will not receive a Red Pass because their test result shows inconclusive.
+A test result may show inconclusive due to a contaminated or insufficient sample or other processing error.
+Participants should test again if they receive an inconclusive result.

 Questions about Testing and Results

 If you test positive for COVID-19 from an at-home test, you can refer to the most up-to-date public health guidance.
 If you need additional guidance, assistance with clinical care, or advice about contact tracing and notification of close contacts, you can reach our team via email at email@example.com or by phone at 215-898-0300.